driedwater/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 Logic Gate: XNOR

 Let $p$ and $q$ be propositions.
-The material biconditional or material bi-implication, denotaed as "$p ⇔ q$", is the proposition “$p$ if and only if $q$”.
+The material biconditional or material bi-implication, denotaed as "$p ⇔ q$" or "$p ↔ q$", is the proposition “$p$ if and only if $q$”.
 The material biconditional $p ⇔ q$ is true when p and q have the same truth values; and false otherwise.

 Note that $p ⇔ q$ is true when both the material conditionals $p → q$ and $q → p$ are true;